SamarSala7/Algorithms-and-Design-Assignments/README.md

 Complexity
 The complexity of your algorithm should be less than O(N2)

-Find Index of Extra Element
+Find Index of Extra Element:
 Given two sorted arrays.
 There is only 1 difference between the arrays.
 First array has one element extra added in between.
 Design an efficient algorithm to find the index of the extra element.